nss-evening-cohort-13/homework/week01/README.md

 1. Complete this form about [Studygroup Preference](https://forms.gle/2rkFzcAB6xG1UYzD9)

 ### Code Stuff
-1. [Prework](https://nashville-software-school.github.io/web-development-foundations/) - you should be done with this already but in case you aren't you need to be by monday.
+1. [Prework](https://nashville-software-school.github.io/web-development-foundations/) - you should be done with this already but in case you aren't you need to be by Monday.

 Finish everything?
 Good work!
 Take this opportunity to have a nice long nap and/or a slice of pie!